EverestWorks/EverTerm/README.md

 The terminal for beginners to use, and mod!

-**NEW!!** we have just implemented a new cli command processing framework, there could be some bugs, please do alert us if there are bugs
+**NEW!!** We have just implemented a new command processing framework, there could be some bugs, please do alert us if there are bugs

-**NEW!!** A new modding framework has just been implemented, and invide all of you do test it out!
+**NEW!!** A new modding framework has just been implemented, and invite all of you to test it out!

 EverTerm Statistics:

 =====================================================

-Release Version: Version 1.0.022
+Release Version: Version 1.1.420

 OS Platform: Windows 10, Linux(beta)